 Wondering how to reuse old silk sarees?
 Imitate those beautiful Japanese kimonos but this time, make it desi!

-Use those pretty printed locked away in your closet to create a silky kimono jacket.
-A perfect addition to your closet to wear as a jacket on your western outfits.
+Use those pretty prints locked away in your closet to create a silky kimono jacket.
+A perfect addition to your closet to wear as a jacket on your Western outfits.

 What says ‘Boss Woman’ more than a power suit?
 A desi power suit!
 Ditch everything boring and strut in a power suit made from your old sarees!
-Add a little extra to your outfit by styling it with a statement neckpiece and a bold lip.
+Add a little extra to your outfit by styling it with a statement neckpiece and bold lips.

 Anarkali, disco chali!
-And with creating your own anarkali using your old saree you’d be the talk at your party!
-Stitch a long flowy anarkali using your old lace sarees or silk sarees.
+And by creating your own anarkali using your old saree you’d be the talk at your party!
+Stitch a long flowy anarkali using your old lace or silk saree.

 If you are wondering how to use old sarees to make something super easy and quick.
 Here are a few things about what you can do.